Taiwanese Hokkien: Spread of Hokkien to Taiwan

 During the Yuan dynasty, Quanzhou became a major international port for trade with the outside world.
 From that period onwards, many people from the Hokkien-speaking regions (southern Fujian) started to emigrate overseas due to political and economic reasons.
-One of the destinations of the emigrants is the relatively undeveloped island of Formosa, starting around 1600.
-They brought with them their native language, Hokkien.
+One of the destinations for the emigrants was the island of Taiwan (formerly Formosa), starting around 1600.
+They brought their native Hokkien language with them.

 During the late Ming dynasty, the political chaos pushed more migrants from southern Fujian and eastern Guangdong to Taiwan.
 The earliest immigrants involved in Taiwan's development included pirate-merchants Pedro Yan Shiqi and Zheng Zhilong.
 In 1621, Chinese Peter and his forces, hailing from Zhangzhou, occupied Ponkan (modern-day Beigang, Yunlin) and started to develop Tirosen (modern-day Chiayi).
 After the death of Peter and another pirate, Li Dan of Quanzhou, Zheng sought to dominate the Strait of Taiwan.
 By 1628, he had grown so powerful that the Ming court bestowed him the official title, "Patrolling Admiral".

 In 1624, the number of Chinese on the island was about 25,000.
 During the reign of Chongzhen Emperor (1627–1644), there were frequent droughts in the Fujian region.
 Zheng and a Chinese official suggested sending victims to Taiwan and provide "for each person three taels of silver and for each three people one ox".
-Although this plan was never carried out, the Zheng family maintained an interest in Taiwan that would have dire consequences for the Dutch, who ruled Taiwan as Dutch Formosa at the time.
+Although this plan was never carried out, the Zheng family maintained an interest in Taiwan that would have dire consequences for the Dutch Empire, who ruled Taiwan as Dutch Formosa at the time.

 Development and divergence

 In 1624 and 1626, the Dutch and Spanish forces occupied the Tainan and Keelung areas, respectively.
-During the 40 years of Dutch colonial rule of Taiwan, the Dutch recruited many Chinese from the Quanzhou, Zhangzhou area of southern Fujian to help develop Taiwan.
+During the 40 years of Dutch colonial rule of Taiwan, the Dutch recruited many Chinese from the regions around Quanzhou and Zhangzhou in southern Fujian to help develop Taiwan.

 In the 1661 Siege of Fort Zeelandia, Chinese general Koxinga, marshaling a military force composed of fellow hometown hoklo soldiers of Southern Fujian, expelled the Dutch and established the Kingdom of Tungning.
 Koxinga originated from the Quanzhou region.
 Chen Yonghua, who was in charge of establishing the education system of Tungning, also originated from Tong'an county of Quanzhou Prefecture.
 Because most of the soldiers he brought to Taiwan came from Quanzhou, the prestige variant of Hokkien on the island at the time was the Quanzhou dialect.

-In 1683, Chinese admiral Shi Lang, marshaling a military force again composed of fellow hometown hoklo soldiers of Southern Fujian, attacked Taiwan in the Battle of Penghu, ending the Tungning era and beginning Qing dynasty rule (until 1895).
+In 1683, Chinese admiral Shi Lang, marshaling a military force again composed of fellow hometown Hoklo soldiers of Southern Fujian, attacked Taiwan in the Battle of Penghu, ending the Tungning era and beginning Qing dynasty rule (until 1895).

 In the first decades of the 18th century, the linguistic differences between the Qing imperial bureaucrats and the commoners were recorded by the Mandarin-speaking first Imperial High Commissioner to Taiwan (1722), Huang Shujing:

 The tone of Huang's message foretold the uneasy relationships between different language communities and colonial establishments over the next few centuries.